Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 Music Voice Commands

 What do you want to hear?
-Say the word through the voice recognition system and the Song By Voice® feature retrieves your music from the hard drive or a USB7-connected iPod®8.
+Say the word through the voice recognition system and the Song By Voice® feature retrieves your music from the USB7-connected iPod®8.

-- You can initialize the system by speaking "iPod search" or "HDD search."
-Then, find your preference by first stating your chosen category, such as: song, artist, album, or genre.
+- You can initialize the system by speaking "iPod search".
+Then find your preference by first stating your chosen category, such as: song, artist, album, or genre.

 - Follow your category choice by stating your music selection.
 For example, if "X" is the song title, simply speak "Play song X" to play the song.
 If you say "Play album X," you will hear the entire album.